Morag Shepherd: Hindsight

 Shepherd's next play, Hindsight, premiered in Salt Lake City in 2018.
 Produced by Sackerson, the piece followed a budding relationship between a young man and woman while literally navigating the streets of downtown Salt Lake City.
 During the performance audience members moved throughout the city using buses, the city's light-rail system, as well as their own feet.
 The play's original run lasted for four months and was entirely sold out.
 It received nearly universal acclaim.

 A Brief Waltz In A Little Room

 A Brief Waltz In A Little Room : Twenty-Three Short Plays About Walter Eyer, co-written and co-directed by Shepherd, was produced in 2019.
 The play ran for six months between August 2019 and January 2020.
 It opened at The Gateway (Salt Lake City) in a series of dressing rooms in the back of an art gallery that had formerly been an Anthropologie clothing store.
 A Brief Waltz In A Little Room put audience members in the titular role of Walter Eyer and played with themes of identity, love, secrets and double existences.

-The piece made multiple 'Best Of Utah Arts' lists in 2019.
+Cherry Wine In Paper Cups

+Shepherd and Sackerson responded to the challenges of producing theatre during the COVID-19 pandemic with Shepherd's play Cherry Wine In Paper Cups, which opened in September 2021 on the grounds of the Salt Lake City Public Library.
+The play was performed outdoors using socially distanced seating as audience members listened to the play through headphones which filtered both actor dialogue and music into their ears.
+The plot of the piece, described as an 'upbeat romance story', concerned two young potential lovers as they navigated their relationship through a series of stops and spurts.
+To further enhance performer safety the production employed actors that were already living together.

+The play was later produced at xMPL Theatre in March, 2023 in Irvine, California.

+My Brother Was A Vampire

+2022 saw the premiere of Shepherd's play, My Brother Was A Vampire at Plan-B Theatre in Salt Lake City.
+The play was described as a 'horror-comedy' and its run was entirely sold out.
+Critics called the show 'striking', and 'lean and mean' and Shepherd's writing was praised as 'avoiding the realist trap with...sudden shifts and strange powers'.